LogtalkDotOrg/logtalk3/coding/gedit/NOTES.md

 	Gedit 3.x: ~/.config/gedit/tools/

-Before using the provided tools, edit and customize them in order to use your favorite back-end Prolog compiler and to set your choices for the (X)HTML and PDF generation scripts.
+Before using the provided tools, edit and customize them in order to use your favorite backend Prolog compiler and to set your choices for the (X)HTML and PDF generation scripts.
 The `xdg-open` command must available to use most of the provided commands.